malramsay64/phd-thesis/01_Introduction/Glassy_Dynamics.md

 It captures the phenomenon so succinctly because the simulation is in 2D, allowing everything to be represented on the page.
-A similar picture is painted in 3D systems [@Donati1999], with spatially separated regions of fast and slow particles.
+A similar picture is painted in 3D systems, [@Donati1999] with spatially separated regions of fast and slow particles.

 ![The spatial distribution of motion